CreoDAMO/creodamo_global/README.md

 *Note: This README offers a snapshot of CreoDAMO Global and may not cover all aspects of the project.*
 ```

-This README provides a comprehensive overview of the CreoDAMO Global platform, highlighting its unique features and functionalities.
-It also guides new users through the installation and initial setup process, encourages contributions, and acknowledges the foundational technologies used in the project.
+This README now accurately reflects the current state of the CreoDAMO platform, providing clear instructions for setup, usage, and contribution.
+It also incorporates the metadata retrieval endpoints for both Flask and FastAPI, offering users a comprehensive guide to getting started with CreoDAMO.